 Tajikistan is a country with a 9 million population and a 143,000 sq km landmass in Central Asia.
 Interestingly, the country is 93% mountainous and only 7% flat.
 It’s bordered by Afghanistan, Uzbekistan, Kyrgyzstan, and China.

 Traveling to Tajikistan: How to Obtain Evisa?

-The visa cost $50 USD which is payable by credit or debit card.
+The visa costs $50 USD which is payable by credit or debit card.
 Requirements for this visa are very basic and simple.
-You can just upload scanned copy of your passport and personal details. you are good to go.
+You can just upload a scanned copy of your passport and personal details. you are good to go.

 Please visit this website for evisa: Tajikistan Evisa Official Site

 Now visa is ready, and the next step is booking a flight.
 I would suggest making a Central Asian itinerary that would include Tajikistan.
 Central Asian countries are i.e Uzbekistan, Turkmenistan, Kyrgyzstan, Tajikistan, and Kazakhstan.
 If you do the trip this way then you will save a lot of money.

 However, flights to and from Tajikistan are usually available from Russia and Dubai.
 I flew to Tajikistan from Russia with Tajik Air.
 The one-way flight ticket was $300 from Moscow to Dushanbe (the capital of Tajikistan).
 You can come to Tajikistan by road from Uzbekistan, Afghanistan, and Kyrgyzstan.
 That way, it will be much cheaper.

 Essential Travel Tips for Tajikistan